“I loved the opportunity to interact with UK and international students on a daily basis.”

 It is hard to predict your exact cost of living, as this varies from person to person.
 However, we have created a rough guide to help with your planning.

-Download a guide to the cost of living for undergraduate and postgraduate students in Aberdeen below.
+We have produced a guide to the cost of living for undergraduate and postgraduate students in Aberdeen.

 Another useful resource is the International student Calculator website (opens in new window).